greg-raven/Department-21/_posts/2009-06-07-quotidian-haiku.md

 Is one Nobel Prize
 too much to ask from a child
-after all I’ve done?
+after all I've done?

-Sorry I’m not home
+Sorry I'm not home
 to take your call.
 At the tone
 please state your bad news.